shari-ar/MarketPulseAI/docs/dev-setup.md

 ## Local Development Tips

-- Observe automatic analysis after a full crawl or at 07:00 even if crawling is incomplete; use DevTools to watch the worker lo g and progress modal.
+- Observe automatic analysis after a full crawl or at 07:00 even if crawling is incomplete.
 - Keep DevTools open to monitor network requests (should remain idle) and IndexedDB writes.